-On arriving on the second floor, there is a small hall that adjoins the three rooms and has a staircase that leads to the attic, which is not open to visitors.
+On arriving on the second floor, there is a small hall that joins the three rooms and has a staircase that leads to the attic.
 The sea chest is 18th century and linen press is from the Schuyler family.
 In the linen press are examples of linen sheets.
-It is important to note that General Schuyler grew flax and built the first linen mill in America in 1767.
+It is important to note that General Schuyler grew flax and built the first linen mill in America in 1767 on the adjacent Fish creek.